brayden-morris-303/erlang-mc/README.md

 A function must call itself in order for it to keep living.
 If it does not call itself, it will kill itself.

-If a master function dies, all of it's worker functions also kill themselves.
+If a master function dies, all of its worker functions also kill themselves.